-The Social Media Atlas 2020 has determined that among social media users in Germany, almost one in five people aged 16 and over in Europe is a member of a company-owned digital customer community.
-According to this study from the communications consultancy Faktenkontor and the market researcher Toluna, 47 percent of social media users, who are not currently members, would consider joining a community in the future.
-Women, young people, opinion leaders, and professional influencers are groups often found in customer communities.
+The Social Media Atlas 2020 has determined that among social media users in Germany, almost one in five people aged 16 and older is a member of a company's own digital customer community.
+According to the study by communications consultancy Faktenkontor and market researcher Toluna, 47 percent of social media users who are not yet members can imagine joining a customer community.
+In particular, women, young people, opinion leaders and professional influencers can be found in customer communities.
 These platforms, also called "on-domain communities", are offered by many companies.

 Brick and mortar shops in prime locations have an important advantage over online businesses offerings goods and services on the internet.
 Physical shops can grab the attention of people walking past with cleverly decorated window displays.
 On the internet and social media channels, however, the brands need to be found first.